e-Bio Fuel-Cell

 System mechanism

-Because a SOFC generates electricity from the movement of oxygen ions inside an electrolyte, it is possible to generate electricity from any fuel that reacts with oxygen, and can also generate electricity from low-purity hydrogen.
-Further, this technology makes it possible to design compact on-board SOFC systems.
-Along with ethanol, a wide range of other fuels, such as natural gas, can be a fuel source.
+A SOFC generates electricity from the movement of oxygen ions inside an electrolyte.
+As it can also generate electricity from low-purity hydrogen, this technology makes it possible to design compact on-board SOFC systems.
+Along with ethanol, a wide range of other fuels, such as natural gas, can be used as a fuel source.
+SOFC systems operate at high temperatures, thus making rare metals or other highly active catalysts unnecessary.